stallman-j/LaTekonomer/how-tos/documentation-LaTekonomer.md

 **To add: pulling a LaTekonomer repository that's been updated externally when you've already made a copy of your awesome project on your own Overleaf.**

-### Forking the Git Repository
+## Option 2: Forking the Git Repository

-1. You'll need a <a href = "https://github.com/" > GitHub account. </a>.
-I haven't found there to be an advantage to using an institutional email at this point.
+    1. You'll need a [GitHub account](https://github.com/).
+I haven't found there to be an advantage to using an institutional email at this point, unless you're planning on setting up a private repository.
-<<<<<<< HEAD

     2. You'll need a LaTex installation on your local machine.

     If this is your first time with both LaTex and GitHub, I recommend going through Overleaf with the first option above.
 It allows you to collaborate easily and learn the ropes without worrying about figuring out all the installation nuances of LaTex or GitBash just yet.